GuildCrafts/web-development-js/_goals/96-Foundational_Relational_Database_Exercises.md

 ### SQL Foundations

 Learn SQL query fundamentals by working through bite-sized tutorials on [SQLBolt](https://sqlbolt.com/) and [SQLZOO](http://sqlzoo.net/).
 Execute tutorial queries directly on [SQLBolt](https://sqlbolt.com/) and [SQLZOO](http://sqlzoo.net/) to yield the desired data.

-### SQL Foundations Practice Exercises

-Once you gain more confidence in your ability to construct queries with tutorial data, start working through database exercises on [LeetCode](https://leetcode.com/problemset/database/).

 ### Exercises to Reinforce Conceptual Knowledge